righthalfplane/SdrGlut/README.md

 # SdrGult
 SdrGlut is a simple software defined radio player.
 Using glut for drawing and glui for its dialogs makes it tiny compared to programs that use QT5 or wxWidgets.
 SdrGlut uses liquid-sdr and SoapySDR to preform the SDR calculations.
-The audio is handled by OpenAL.
+The audio is handled by OpenAL and RtAudio.

 The Eighth Ninth is now avaliable.
 It adds a window that can use the SDRs to send data, but the SoapySDR Library Routines do not seem to work on Windows.
 It has a prebuild exe for macOS, a install package for Windows and a zipped folder to unpack and run from for Ubuntu 18.04.